RogoSolutions/rogo-esp32-sdk/docs/en/api-guides/build-system.rst

 .. _cmake-components-same-name:

-Multiple Components with the Same Name
+Multiple components with the same name
 --------------------------------------

 When ESP-IDF is collecting all the components to compile, it will do this in the order specified by ``COMPONENT_DIRS``; by default, this means ESP-IDF's internal components first (``IDF_PATH/components``), then any components in directories specified in ``EXTRA_COMPONENT_DIRS``, and finally the project's components (``PROJECT_DIR/components``).
 If two or more of these directories contain component sub-directories with the same name, the component in the last place searched is used.
 This allows, for example, overriding ESP-IDF components with a modified version by copying that component from the ESP-IDF components directory to the project components directory and then modifying it there.
 If used in this way, the ESP-IDF directory itself can remain untouched.